The Best of the Best

 Adobe Photoshop is probably the most prominent, influential, and widely-known photo editor in the world.
 The downsides, though, are that it costs a pretty penny and is far from the most intuitive thing ever.

 That’s where Photoshop Express comes in.
-Unlike its big brother, Express is super accessible, intuitive, and available in free options and paid!
+Unlike its big brother, Express is super accessible, intuitive, and available in free and paid options!

 Even industry experts champion it as one of the best photo editing apps on the market, and after giving it a try for yourself, it’s easy to see why.